Sam, 16 weeks: Waking more at night and catnapping all day

 But when Sam reached 16 weeks old, everything changed!
 Almost instantly, he started waking after 35-45 minutes for his daytime naps and Ashley was finding it really difficult to settle him back to sleep.
 A pacifier worked to settle Sam to sleep at the start of his naps but it would keep falling out as Ashley was trying to resettle him, causing a lot of frustration for them both!

 At the same time, Sam also started waking a lot more at night.
-He had been sleeping for 5 or 6 hours at a time and now he was waking around 11:30pm then every 2 hours after midnight.
-Ashley wasn't sure what to do seeing as he had previously been sleeping so well.
-She would sometimes feed him and sometimes replace the pacifier to get him back to sleep.
+He had been sleeping for 5 or 6 hours at a time and now he was waking every 2 hours after midnight.
+Ashley wasn't sure what to do seeing as he had previously been sleeping so well, so she would feed him sometimes and replace the pacifier at other times to get him back to sleep.

-"Wow!
+Wow!
 I cannot express how grateful I am to you guys and your incredible routines and methods - you have literally saved my sanity!
 I couldn't work out why my perfect sleeper had turned into a sleep monster, but you ladies hit the nail on the head straight away and helped me put the plan into action.
-I am so please I saw your blog that day!"
+I am so please I saw your blog that day!

 The 4 month sleep regression catches many, MANY parents unawares but with the right information and tools, you can get your baby's sleep back on track in no time!
 Our Sleep Programs contain everything you need to get through this tricky stage, including customisable schedules, gentle settling methods, comprehensive troubleshooting and more!
 We also have certified sleep consultants available day and night in our Little Ones Village to provide you with tailored advice and solutions for your little one.